Robert R. Reynolds: Early career

-US Senate
+U.S. Senate

 In his first term, Reynolds was in favor of Franklin Roosevelt's New Deal and believed that it provided much-needed jobs for his North Carolinans.
 That allowed the Blue Ridge Parkway and the Great Smoky Mountains National Park to be built.
 Reynolds favored taxing the wealthy and imposing regulations on the economy.
 In addition, he supported Social Security, the Fair Labor Standards Act, the Works Progress Administration, Tennessee Valley Authority, and the Agricultural Adjustment Act, which raised tobacco prices.
 Reynolds initially supported Roosevelt's Judicial Procedures Reform Bill of 1937 to pack the Supreme Court but later joined other Democrats in sending it back to the Judiciary Committee, effectively killing the bill.

 Reynolds was an advocate of "Fortress America" and supported a strong national defense, including an expansion of the United States Armed Forces.
 However, he was also a leading isolationist.
 He vociferously opposed Roosevelt's efforts to revise the Neutrality Acts.
 Reynolds and Senator John Overton of Louisiana were the only senators from the South to vote against the repeal of the arms embargo.
-Therefore, during his 1938 re-election campaign, Roosevelt recruited Franklin W. Hancock, Jr. to oppose Reynolds in the Democratic primary, but Reynolds won handily.
+Therefore, during his 1938 re-election campaign, Roosevelt recruited Congressman Franklin W. Hancock, Jr. to oppose Reynolds in the Democratic primary, but Reynolds won handily.

 An advocate of immigration restriction, Reynolds spoke out against the Wagner–Rogers Bill that aimed to accept 20,000 Jewish refugee children into the United States from Nazi Germany.
-He elicited the praise of the magazine "Social Justice," organized by demagogue and radio priest Charles Coughlin.
+He elicited the praise of the magazine Social Justice, organized by demagogue and radio priest Charles Coughlin.

-In 1941, Reynolds, described by the leftist newspaper PM as "the Senate's No. 1 alien-baiter," called for a 10-year ban on all immigration to the United States and said that "the time has come for changing the tradition that the U.S.A. is an asylum for the oppressed."
+In 1939, less than three months before the beginning of World War II, Reynolds, described by the leftist newspaper PM as "the Senate's No. 1 alien-baiter," called for a 10-year ban on all immigration to the United States and said that "the time has come for changing the tradition that the U.S.A. is an asylum for the oppressed."
 He also demanded that newly-arrived immigrants, "millions of foreigners who are about to begin the rape of this country," should be deported or detained in concentration camps.